Forward - Backward Greedy Algorithms for Atomic Norm Regularization: Reconstruction and Deconvolution

 We consider a graph of $|V|=50$ nodes in which $\mathcal{G}_1$ and $\mathcal{G}_2$ are each restricted to a specific family of graphs $\mathfrak{T}_1$ and $\mathfrak{T}_2$, respectively, with the following properties. \begin{itemize} \item $\mathfrak{T}_1$ is the class of all tree-structured graphs on 50 nodes.
 Note that the only information we exploit here is the fact that $\mathcal{G}_1$ is tree structured.
 Neither the edges of the tree nor the edge weights are known. \item $\mathfrak{T}_2$ is the class of two-dimensional $5 \times 10$ grid graphs on 50 nodes.
 The nodes of the graph are known up to a cyclic permutation.
 Once again, neither the edges of the graph nor the corresponding weights are known.
 The only information available is that one of the $50$ cyclic permutations of the nodes yields the desired grid-structured graph. \end{itemize}

-For set $\mathfrak{T}_1$, we define the atomic set $\A_1$ to be the set of all matrices with Frobenius norm $1$, whose nonzero structure is the adjacency matrix of a tree. \footnote{We learnt of the construction of tree-structured norms from James Saunderson, and express our gratitude for this insight.} For the set $\mathfrak{T}_2$ we define the atomic set $\mathcal{A}_2$ as follows.
+For set $\mathfrak{T}_1$, we define $\A_1$ to be the set of all matrices with Frobenius norm $1$, whose nonzero structure is the adjacency matrix of a tree. \footnote{We learned of the construction of tree-structured norms from James Saunderson, and express our gratitude for this insight.} For the set $\mathfrak{T}_2$ we define $\mathcal{A}_2$ as follows.
 Let $\mathcal{P} \subseteq \R^{n \times n}$ denote the set of all permutation matrices corresponding to the cyclic permutations (that is, permutations in the cyclic group of order $n$).
 Let $\mathcal{G}(p,q)$ (with $pq=n$) denote the set of all weighted adjacency matrices (of unit Frobenius norm) of $p \times q$ grid graphs with a fixed canonical labeling of the nodes.
 The atomic set $\mathcal{A}_2$ is the set of weighted adjacency matrices for cyclic permutations of all these adjacency matrices.

 Given these definitions, and assuming that we observe the full matrices, we state this deconvolution problem as:

 We need to compute the dual atomic norms to implement the forward steps in \cogent.
 The variational descriptions of the dual atomic norms are given by: